YordanGeorgiev/qto/doc/md/features_doc.md

 #### 3.2.2.
 Test messages user
-Each test should obey the following convention:
+Each test obeys the following convention:
  - short message as descriptive within the context as possible - what is being tested
 - a short technical example of the generated entry being tested ( for example a dynamic url )
 - a uuid to search for from the Feature document what exactly is being tested within the context of the features description.